Adell02/LORA-NET/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The aim of LORA net is to learn building a network based in 2.4GHz LoRa communication modules and ATmega328P U (Arduino Uno) as microcontroller.
+The aim of LORA net is to learn to build a network based in 2.4GHz LoRa communication modules and ATmega328P U (Arduino Uno) as the microcontroller.

-LORA net consists in a mesh network based in two kind of nodes: `User Nodes` and `Middle Nodes`.
+LORA net consists in a mesh network based in two kinds of nodes: `User Nodes` and `Middle Nodes`.

 ### User Nodes

-Each user with an apropiate LoRa module and settings can access the network using the python-based desktop application in the <a href="https://github.com/Adell02/LORA-NET/GUI_v.0">GUI folder</a>.
+Each user with an appropriate LoRa module and settings can access the network using the python-based desktop application in the <a href="https://github.com/Adell02/LORA-NET/GUI_v.0">GUI folder</a>.
 There are (to date) three main functions available for User Nodes:
 <ul>
   <br />
   <li><strong>🔴Google Search:</strong> The node request to any other in the network with internet connection available a Google Search.
 The User receives the entries relative to that search and can choose from which of all to get the text in it. </li>
-  <li><strong>Private Message:</strong> The desired message is sent to a specific node in the network (acording to an ID) if it's available.</li>
+  <li><strong>Private Message:</strong> The desired message is sent to a specific node in the network (according to an ID) if it's available.</li>
   <li><strong>File Transfer:</strong> Sending compressed via radio to any other user in the net</li>
 </ul>